10 Facts About The Martinique Lancehead

 5 Swells to large sizes

-The Martinique lancehead averages at between 1.5-2 metres, which is longer than almost all Bothrops species in South America, except the fer-de-lance and a handful of others.
+The Martinique lancehead reaches a maximum of 200cm, which is longer than almost all Bothrops species in South America, except the fer-de-lance and a handful of others.

 Females of the Martinique lancehead are particularly huge.
-They can reach 300cm, have a thick body and a bulkier head, although their tail is slightly thinner.
+They have a thicker body and a bulkier head, although their tail is slightly thinner than males.
 Because of their bulk, Martinique lanceheads can give birth in vast numbers of 60 snakes, or 70 if rumours are to be believed.
 Like most pitvipers, they lay live young which hatch in embryonic sacs within their bodies.
 These babies are independent from birth – there’s no need for their mothers to teach them like a bear.

 Martinique lanceheads have a golden yellow belly, with a brown-upon-browner body.
 One recognisable sign is a thick brown stripe beginning behind the eye, and becoming steadily wider as it travels backwards.
 Their pupils are menacing vertical slits, and the eye’s colour is a parched, crusty yellow.
 Martinique lanceheads have a clean pink tongue, a whitish inside of the mouth, and brutally backwards curving fangs.